What can I expect on my first visit?

 What Do I Do if I Have an Emergency Outside of Your Normal Hours?

 Call at any time at 210-788-1967.
-If the office is closed, please listen to the instructions allowing Dr. Andrew Gomes to be personally messaged to call you back, answer any questions pertaining to your emergency, and then come to the office for emergency treatment if needed.
+If the office is closed, please listen to the instructions allowing Dr. Dianne Galan to be personally messaged to call you back, answer any questions pertaining to your emergency, and then come to the office for emergency treatment if needed.
 He lives close to the office and will surprise you with her willingness and availability for your emergency care.

 Do You Accept My Dental Insurance Plan?